Archdiocese of St. Louis: 2000 to 2010

 In 2003, Rigali was appointed archbishop of the Archdiocese of Philadelphia.
 To replace him, John Paul II that same year named Bishop Raymond Burke from the Diocese of La Crosse as the next archbishop of St. Louis.
 Burke invited the Institute of Christ the King Sovereign Priest (ICKSP), a traditionalist Catholic order, into the archdiocese.
 He ordained two ICKSP priests in 2007, marking the first use in 40 years of the Tridentine rite of ordination in the Cathedral Basilica of St. Louis.

 During his tenure, Burke escalated a long-running dispute over the closing of St. Stanislaus Kostka Church in St. Louis.
 In 2005, its pastor, Marek Bozek, led a Christmas Eve mass at the church, despite the archdiocese having closed it.
 Burke then "declare[d] that the church was in 'schism'", and excommunicated Bozek and the church lay board.
 The church then broke away from the archdiocese and sued it for ownership of its assets.
-In 2012, a court awarded the assets to St. Stanislaus.
+In 2012, a court awarded the assets to St. Stanislaus, which has continued to operate as an Independent Catholic church.

 In 2006, when voters approved an amendment to the Missouri State Constitution permitting embryonic stem cell research, Burke said it meant that "our tiniest brothers and sisters ... will be made legally the subjects, the slaves, of those who wish to manipulate and destroy their lives for the sake of supposed scientific and technological progress."
 In 2008, the Vatican named Burke as prefect of the Supreme Tribunal of the Apostolic Signatura in Rome.

-Bishop Robert Carlson from the Diocese of Saginaw was the ninth archbishop of St. Louis and took office in 2009.
+Bishop Robert Carlson took office as the ninth archbishop of St. Louis in 2009.